 Retirees contribute to the health care plan at the same rate as District employees.
 This results in the retirees receiving an implicit rate subsidy.
 Contribution requirements are established by the District, based on the contract terms with BlueCross BlueShield.
 The required contributions are based on projected pay-as-you-go financing requirements.
-For 2017, the District contributed \$143,798 to the plan.
-As of June 30, 2017, there were approximately 22 retirees receiving health benefits from the District's health plan.
+For the year 2018, the District contributed \$153,718 to the plan.